01. Introduction

 Learn more about MSP pricing models and see what respondents had to say.

-The 2022 Global MSP Benchmark survey results show billing models to be fairly evenly distributed among respondents, demonstrating that there is no one-size-fits-all model.
-According to the survey results, nearly one-quarter of MSPs have implemented a combination of per-user and per-device pricing models.
-More than one-fifth have implemented a per-user pricing model to bill customers, while 11% bill their customers based on an a la carte pricing model.
+The 2023 Global MSP Benchmark Survey results show billing models to be fairly evenly distributed among respondents, demonstrating that there is no one-size-fits-all model.
+According to the survey results, more than one-quarter of MSPs have implemented a combination of per-user and per-device pricing models.
+More than one-fifth have implemented a per-user pricing model to bill customers while 12% bill their customers based on an a la carte pricing model.
+The popularity of the per-device pricing model has waned — selected by only 13% of respondents as opposed to 17% in 2022.

 How do MSPs make money?

-MSPs typically earn revenue based on the services they provide to their customers, although how they charge for those services varies quite a bit.
-Given that many organizations have transitioned to long-term hybrid or remote work, security has become one of the highest revenue-generating services for MSPs.
-Almost two-thirds of respondents said their services revenue for security has increased in the 12 months prior to the survey as compared to the previous 12 months.
+MSPs typically earn revenue based on the services they provide to their customers — although how they charge for those services varies quite a bit.
+Cybersecurity holds great promise since even small businesses are becoming more aware of the risks associated with cyberattacks and are willing to invest in top-of-the-line cybersecurity solutions.
+Almost two-thirds of respondents said their services revenue for security increased in the 12 months prior to the survey as compared to the previous 12 months.
+Also, the top five services respondents intend to offer in 2023 fall under the cybersecurity umbrella.

-Other popular services MSPs earn revenue from include hardware/software resale, application management, compliance management and mobile device management.
+Other popular services MSPs earn revenue from include hardware/software resale, application management and mobile device management.
 Learn more about MSP revenue streams and see what respondents had to say.

 How much does the average MSP charge?

 MSPs use several pricing models to bill their clients.
 Two of the most common models are per-device and per-user.
-In these models, MSPs bill their clients based on the services they offer per device or per user, respectively.
+In these models, the MSP charges a fixed price for each device or user they manage while providing clients greater flexibility and cost savings.

-According to our survey results, nearly one-third (32%) of respondents that offer per-device pricing charge their customers between $51 and $100 per device, per month for ongoing support and maintenance.
-When it comes to per-user pricing, 26% of respondents charge their customers between $51 and $100 per user, per month for their services.
+According to our survey results, more than one-fourth (28%) of respondents that offer per-device pricing charge their customers between $50 and $100 per device, per month for ongoing support and maintenance.
+When it comes to per-user pricing, 22% of respondents charge their customers between $50 and $100 per user, per month for their services.
 Learn more about MSP rates and see what respondents had to say.

 Are MSPs profitable?